 Coping and support

 Caring for a baby with a serious heart problem, such as truncus arteriosus, can be challenging.
-Here are some strategies that may help make it easier:
+Here are some strategies that might be helpful.

-Seek support.
+- Seek support.
 Ask for help from family members and friends.
-Contact nonprofit organizations, such as the American Heart Association, Adult Congenital Heart Association or Mended Hearts for information about support groups in your area.
+Connecting with others in support groups may help manage stress.
+Contact nonprofit organizations, such as the American Heart Association.

-Talk about your concerns.
-You may worry about the risks of vigorous activity, even after your child has had corrective surgery.
-Talk with the cardiologist about which activities are safe for your child.
+- Talk about your concerns.
+You might worry about the risks of vigorous activity, especially after heart repair surgery.
+Ask your child's heart doctor, called a pediatric cardiologist, which activities are safe for your child.

 Preparing for an appointment